MEDICAL SECOND OPINION

 Overview

-Since the endoscopic examination of the lungs is called bronchoscopy in the clinical practice, endoscopic ultrasound is used to describe the endoscopic examination and ultrasound imaging of the digestive system and the organs located close the digestive system.
+Since the endoscopic examination of the lungs is called bronchoscopy in clinical practice, endoscopic ultrasound is used to describe the endoscopic examination and ultrasound imaging of the digestive system and the organs located close to the digestive system.

 Why is this procedure done?